-The Administration is pursuing a strategy called "clear, hold, and build," intended to create and expand stable enclaves by positioning Iraqi forces and U.S. civilian reconstruction experts in areas cleared of insurgents.
-The strategy, based partly on an idea advanced by Andrew Krepinevich in the September/October 2005 issue of Foreign Affairs, 43 says that the United States should devote substantial resources to preventing insurgent re-infiltration and promoting reconstruction in selected areas, cultivating these areas as a model that would attract support and be expanded to other areas and eventually throughout Iraq.
+The Administration says it is pursuing a strategy called "clear, hold, and build," intended to create and expand stable enclaves by positioning Iraqi forces and U.S. civilian reconstruction experts in areas cleared of insurgents.
+The strategy, based partly on an idea advanced by Andrew Krepinevich in the September/October 2005 issue of Foreign Affairs, 40 says that the United States should devote substantial resources to preventing insurgent re-infiltration and promoting reconstruction in selected areas, cultivating these areas as a model that would attract support and be expanded to other areas and eventually throughout Iraq.
+The strategy has formed the basis of "Operation Together Forward" designed to pacify restive areas of Baghdad.

 In conjunction with the new U.S. strategy, the Administration has formed Provincial Reconstruction Teams (PRTs), a concept used in Afghanistan.
 Each PRT is civilian led, composed of about 100 U.S. State Department officials and contract personnel, to assist local Iraqi governing institutions, such as the provincial councils (elected in the January 2005 elections), representatives of the Iraqi provincial governors, and local ministry representatives.
 As reported in the Washington Post on January 15, 2006, the concept ran into some U.S. military objections to taking on expanded missions at a time when it is trying to draw down its force.
 The internal debate has apparently been resolved with an agreement by DOD to provide security to the U.S.-run PRTs.

 Thus far, five PRTs have been inaugurated: in Mosul, Kirkuk, Hilla, Baghdad, and Anbar Province.
-Plans are for three more U.S. led PRTs and four partner-run PRTs, as well as perhaps eight Iraqi-run PRTs.
-To date, Britain has agreed to establish a PRT in Basra, and Italy has agreed to form one in Dhi Qar province.
+According to the July 2006 "2207 Report," U.S. officials plan to form up to eight additional U.S.-led PRTs, with an unspecified number of others to be run by coalition partner forces or the Iraqis.
+To date, Britain has formed a PRT in Basra, and Italy has formed one in Dhi Qar province.